scrapy/scrapy/docs/topics/extensions.rst

 Writing your own extension
 ==========================

-Writing your own extension is easy.
-Each extension is a single Python class which doesn't need to implement any particular method.

-The main entry point for a Scrapy extension (this also includes middlewares and pipelines) is the ``from_crawler`` class method which receives a ``Crawler`` instance which is the main object controlling the Scrapy crawler.
-Through that object you can access settings, signals, stats, and also control the crawler behaviour, if your extension needs to such thing.
+Each extension is a Python class.
+The main entry point for a Scrapy extension (this also includes middlewares and pipelines) is the ``from_crawler`` class method which receives a ``Crawler`` instance.
+Through the Crawler object you can access settings, signals, stats, and also control the crawling behaviour.

 Typically, extensions connect to :ref:`signals <topics-signals>` and perform tasks triggered by them.